Frosse-code/tag-purple-docs/published-docs/Setup/Registering Tags.md

 ## Receiving your tags

-Your NFC stickers will arrive in the post within 48 hours of ordering.
+Your tags will arrive in the post within 48 hours of ordering.
+Each tag is a circular sticker.

 ## Sticking tags
 You may wish to stick the sticker on to pre-printed sheets of paper/stickers that will provide context for the tag to the end user.